 - Barber pole handle design and length may not be for everyone (some like it and some do not because it slips and it is too long)

 This razor is a bigger version of the 34C in terms of handle length and weight.

-I’ve already mentioned it in the intro but I’ll mention it here again.
-The handle length of this razor is around 3.75” and it weighs around 4 ounces.
+I’ve already mentioned it in the intro, but I’ll say it here again.
+The handle length of this razor is around 3.75,” and it weighs approximately 4 ounces.

 The stubble design is also different

 Similar to the 34C, the 38C is a two piece razor.
-This means it has two parts – the blade plate/handle assemble and the top plate.
+This means it has two parts – the blade plate/handle assembly and the top plate.

 You attach the blade on the top piece in between the poles and then screw the handle.

 The blade automatically lines up as you tighten the two pieces together.